 The prayers and hymns of Forty Hours are worthy of prayerful meditation.
-They are profound expressions of our Catholic faith in Christ's saving Death and Resurrection and in his real presence in the Eucharist.
+They are beautiful and profound expressions of our Catholic faith in Christ's saving death and resurrection and in his real presence in the Eucharist.

-O Salutaris Hostia and Tantum Ergo Sacramentum are sections of hymns originally composed by Saint Thomas Aquinas for the Feast of Corpus Christi.
+O Salutaris Hostia and Tantum Ergo Sacramentum are sections of hymns originally composed by St. Thomas Aquinas for the Feast of Corpus Christi.
 The first comes from Verbum Supernum Prodiens.
 The second is from Pange Lingua Gloriosi, which has also come to accompany the Transfer of the Blessed Sacrament on Holy Thursday.